lvxuan12/SCSES/README.md

 conda activate SCSES_test
 ```

-To use SCSES, you will need to install R, Python, MCR, and Java.
+To use SCSES, you will need to install R, Python, Matlab Compiler
+Runtime(v9.13), and Java(v17.0.10).

 The MCR is quite large, so downloading may take some time.